gitlabhq/gitlabhq/doc/development/writing_documentation.md

 The directories `/workflow/`, `/gitlab-basics/`, `/university/`, and `/articles/` have been deprecated and the majority their docs have been moved to their correct location in small iterations.
-Please don't create new docs in these folders.
+Don't create new docs in these folders.

 To move a document from its location to another directory, read the section [changing document location](doc_styleguide.md#changing-document-location) of the doc style guide.